koinotice/genv/gitbook/usage/configuration.md

 ## Custom Domains

-You can configure _Harpoon_ to use your own domains:
+_Harpoon_ uses `harpoon.dev` as its default domain.
+You can configure your own domains with the `CUSTOM_DOMAINS` array:

 ```bash
 CUSTOM_DOMAINS[0]=example.com